deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/refusal_or_registration_of_sharing_agreement/test_4_2_3_2/result_edc_vc.md

 - The test utilizes the EDC MVD commit [5d58b38](https://github.com/eclipse-edc/MinimumViableDataspace/commit/5d58b3871983ce00a69a38b3215c6a8cb67d8ced).
 - The test is executed in an Ubuntu environment using IntelliJ.
 #### Tested quality metric and method
-The test quality is based on the metric defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
-For current phase (phase 1), the test focus on the Functional suitability quality metric.
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).

 #### Expected output
 The expected outcome of the current test is to evaluate whether the system provides an observability trace of the sharing agreement (privacy terms of observability are out of scope).